NishatNuzhat/Restaurant-Order-Analysis/README.md

 - Understand how customers are reacting to the new menu.

 ## Dataset
-The data for this project is sourced from the Maven Analytics.
+The data for this project is sourced from Maven Analytics.

 ## Schema